-Achmea will align, on a best effort basis, the reporting with the portfolio approach described in "Handbook - Harmonized Framework for Impact Reporting (June 2021)".
-The reporting basis for all Green Bonds and other potential green funding are the Eligible Green Projects and aggregated reports will be prepared for all of Achmea's Green Bonds and other potential green funding.

-Achmea will make and keep readily available reporting on the allocation of net proceeds to the Eligible Green Projects after a year from the issuance of the applicable Green Bonds, to be renewed annually, or until full allocation of the net proceeds of the Green Bonds.
-Reporting will be available on Achmea's website.
+The Green Bond Principles and Green Loan Principles require the Issuer to provide information on the allocation of proceeds.
+In addition to information related to the projects to which proceeds of the Green Finance Instruments have been allocated, the Green Bond Principles and Green Loan Principles recommend communicating on the expected impact of the projects.
+The Issuer will align, on a best effort basis, the reporting with the portfolio approach described in "Handbook Harmonized Framework for Impact Reporting (June 2023)".
+The reporting basis for all the Issuer's Green Finance Instruments and other potential green funding is the Eligible Green Project Portfolio and aggregated reports will be prepared for all of the Issuer's Green Finance Instruments and other potential green funding outstanding.
+The Issuer will make and keep readily available reporting on the allocation of net proceeds to the Eligible Green Project Portfolio annually, or until full allocation of the net proceeds of Green Finance Instruments.
+Reporting will be available on the Issuer's website.